 Bonding

 Gallagher Dentistry & Facial Pain Center offers bonding procedures to improve the smiles of our patients.
 Bonding is a procedure used to address dental issues, including decay, chips, cracks and discoloration.
 Bonding is also used to lengthen teeth that are too short, fill gaps between teeth, and change the shape of the teeth if necessary.
-Bonding material is matched to the natural teeth, offering patients an alternative to silver fillings.
+Bonding material is matched to the natural teeth.

 Frequently Asked Questions About Bonding